adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-send-event-tutorial.md

 > View -> Debug Area -> Show Debug Area

 ### 4. TrackAction/TrackState implementation examples
-With Edge Bridge extension successfully installed and registered, you can make the regular Analytics `trackAction` and `trackState` calls, which will be captured by Edge Bridge extension and sent to the Edge network.
+With Edge extension successfully installed and registered, you can make `sendEvent` calls, which will be processed by the Edge extension and sent to the Edge network.

-Check `ContentView.swift` for implementation examples of both APIs.
+Check `ContentView.swift` for implementation examples of product add and view events.
 You can see the data payloads that are to be sent with the calls.
+Notice that they conform to the XDM schema structure we set up in the first section.

 ## Initial validation with Assurance
 Assurance is the AEP tool for inspecting all events that Adobe extensions send out, in real time.
-It will allow us to see the flow of events, including the EdgeBridge conversion of `trackAction`/`trackState`.
+It will allow us to see the flow of events, including the Experience Event sent out by the Edge extension.

 ### 1. Set up the Assurance session
 1. In the browser, navigate to [Assurance](https://experience.adobe.com/griffon) and login using your Adobe ID credentials.